-The Partnership deferred the collection of royalties and interest on the SIR Loan from SIR until March 31, 2021, and subsequent to Q2 2021, until July 6, 2021.
+The Partnership deferred the collection of royalties and interest on the SIR Loan from SIR until July 6, 2021 and subsequent to Q3 2021, further extend the repayment of deferred amounts to July 6, 2022.
+Royalty payments on current sales to the Fund are to recommence effective July 7, 2021.